praneethkvs/Memento/replit.md

 - July 06, 2025.
 Updated event sorting to prioritize upcoming events (days until next occurrence)
 - July 06, 2025.
 Implemented timezone-aware client-side sorting for global users
 - July 06, 2025.
 Fixed statistics bug where today's events weren't counted in "This Week" and "This Month"
+- July 06, 2025.
+Added urgency-based color coding: red for today, orange for this week, blue for this month
 ```

 ## User Preferences